 If you cause a crash while driving someone else’s car, you may be liable for damages.
 Additionally, the person who owns your vehicle may have a legal duty to cover damages for people injured in the crash under Florida’s dangerous instrumentality doctrine.
 If an uninsured driver causes an accident, this doctrine protects injured victims and allows them to recover damages from the at-fault vehicle’s owner.

 Generally, an owner who allows someone else to drive their vehicle is vicariously liable for their negligence behind the wheel.
-However, if the owner of the vehicle did not give you permission to drive the vehicle at the time of the accident, they may not be liable for any accident-related damages.
+However, if the vehicle owner did not give you permission to drive the vehicle at the time of the accident, they may not be liable for any accident-related damages.

 They will need to prove that they were not exercising control over the vehicle when the accident occurred.
 The owner can also exclude certain drivers from their insurance policy due to their poor driving record.
-In such cases, the owner may not be liable for the excluded driver’s accidents.
+The owner may not be liable for the excluded driver’s accidents in such cases.

 How Can I Talk to a Lawyer About My Case?